simplex-chat/simplexmq/src/Simplex/Messaging/errors.md

 ### SMPClientError (Client.hs)

 - SMPServerError ErrorType - this is correctly parsed server ERR response.
-This error is forwarded to the agent client as `SMP err`, other errors are not processed (see line 131 in Agent/Client.hs)
+This error is forwarded to the agent client as `ERR SMP err`
-- SMPResponseError ErrorType - this is invalid server response that failed to parse.
-We use ErrorType in both, which confuses things a bit.
+- SMPResponseError ErrorType - this is invalid server response that failed to parse - forwarded to the client as `ERR BROKER RESPONSE`.
-- SMPQueueIdError - queue ID in response is different from queue ID in the sent command (commands are correlated using sequential correlation ID).
-Arguably, given that we have correlation ID, we could say that queue ID is redundant, but there may be cases when having it is convenient (same for agent - we do not do correlation in chat client atm, we simply rely on queue ID).
+- SMPQueueIdError - queue ID in response is different from queue ID in the sent command (commands are correlated using sequential correlation ID) - forwarded to the client as `ERR BROKER QUEUE`.
-- SMPUnexpectedResponse - different response from what is expected to a given command, e.g. server should respond `IDS` or `ERR` to `NEW` command, other responses would result in this error.
-Probably should be forwarded to the client as SMP error.
+- SMPUnexpectedResponse - different response from what is expected to a given command, e.g. server should respond `IDS` or `ERR` to `NEW` command, other responses would result in this error - forwarded to the client as `ERR BROKER UNEXPECTED`.
-- SMPResponseTimeout - not used in Client.hs (probably should be used in `sendRecv`), only used in Agent/Client.hs to signal failed retries of hello message.
+- SMPResponseTimeout - used for TCP connection and command response timeouts.
+- SMPNetworkError - fails to establish TCP connection
+- SMPTransportError - fails connection handshake or some other transport error
 - SMPCryptoError RSA.Error - error when cryptographically "signing" the command returned by RSA primitives.

 ### StoreError (Agent/Store.hs)